nms-scribe/cosmopoeia/idea.md

     [X] Probably the easiest way I can think of to do this (macros are potentially possible but basically require me to parse a whole struct) is to make use of the #[clap(flatten)] attribute and just group the attributes into sets of standard attributes.
 This means additional member chaining, but it will work from a UI point of view.
 Go through each command and look for "shared" arguments.
 Some of them contain multiple arguments (wind directions, extents)
-    [-] Keep in mind that the terrain commands, also have to be #[serde(flatten)] [-] Consider if it makes sense to turn the TemperatureArg into an ArgRange [ ] Consider turning the WindsArg into a map of directions by latitude range [ ] Wind arguments should be based on hadley cell latitudes, which may differ with tilt.
+    [-] Keep in mind that the terrain commands, also have to be #[serde(flatten)] [-] Consider if it makes sense to turn the TemperatureArg into an ArgRange [X] Consider turning the WindsArg into a map of directions by latitude range [ ] Test this if possible
 [ ] naming: is_ref_vowel -- do I have all the vowels?
 Is there a unicode class I could use?
 [ ] Upgrade rust to latest -- not that there are any features I think I need (although NonZero might be nice) but it might be a good idea to keep it up since my version is almost 9 months old now.
 But cargo add is supposed to be much faster.